amartincolby/Rust-Quick-Guide/README.md

 fn main() {

     /*----------------------------------------------
+    * Items
+    *----------------------------------------------
+    */

+    /* Items are entities that, whenever they are declared, they are analyzed and made global, even though their _visibility_ is restricted to the scope in which they were declared.
+They are "attached" to this scope like a key is attached to an object.
+This means that items can be referenced before they are declared.
+This is possible because items are entirely determined at compile time, meaning they exist before something like a function runs.
+In Rust parlance, items are "static" entities, with "dynamic" entities being their counterpart.

+    The below is not a complete list of items, but represent the items important for this tutorial.
+All of these items will be discussed.

+    - Constants
+    - Enums
+    - Unions
+    - Function pointers
+    - Implementations
+    - Modules
+    - Statics
+    - Structs
+    - Traits
+    - Type aliases

+    From the perspective of semantics, items are the "hard" pieces of Rust code, the things that represent the structure through which the logic flows.
+As such, items cannot be created dynamically.
+To continue this analogy, if we liken a program to a building, what happens in the building can change over time, but what happens in the building should not determine how many floors the building has. */

+    let value_to_be_enclosed = 42;
+    let add_ints = |x: i32| x + value_to_be_enclosed;

+    /*----------------------------------------------
     * Variables, functions, and bindings *-----------------------------------------------
     */

+    /*** Let ***/

     /* In the tradition of the ML language family that is Rust's inspiration, variables are not, by default, variable; they are bindings.
 As such, even